'The Last Dance' director talks project on Jordan's Bulls - WHIZ News

 It was a Christmas gift from his father, who stuck a note promising “Two tickets to the Air Jordan Show” in his stocking that holiday season.
 It’s a gift Hehir will never forget, though his current seat for another Jordan show of sorts is considerably better.

-Hehir is the director of the ESPN and Netflix production “The Last Dance,” a 10-part documentary series that debuts April 19 and tells the story of Jordan’s final Chicago Bulls season that culminated in a sixth NBA title.
-Hehir’s task: Take 10,000 hours of archived footage from that 1997-98 season, add interviews with more than 100 people, and turn it into about 8 ½ hours of television.
+Hehir is the director of the ESPN and Netflix production “The Last Dance,” a 10-part documentary series that debuts April 19 and tells the story of Jordan’s final Chicago Bulls season in 1997-98 that culminated in a sixth NBA title.
+Hehir’s task: Take 10,000 hours of archived footage, add interviews with more than 100 people, and turn it into about 8 ½ hours of television.

 “I wouldn’t call it a challenge,” Hehir said.
 “I would call it a privilege.”